Finances

 As we continue to expand our learning opportunities to prepare our students to successfully meet the demands of life after graduation, we are committed to aligning our resources to Lakota's educational priorities while ensuring financial stability.

-Fewer than 5 percent of all entities that are audited annually earn the Auditor of State Award with Distinction – and Lakota has received the honor eight years in a row.
+Fewer than 5% of all government entities that are audited annually in Ohio earn the Auditor of State Award with Distinction – and Lakota has received the honor ten years in a row.

 The criteria to receive the award includes:

-- Complete a Comprehensive Annual Financial Report (CAFR) within 6 months of fiscal year end;
+• Complete an Annual Comprehensive Financial Report within six months of fiscal year end;

 Lakota's audit is available on the Auditor of State's website.